 Section Overview: This section evaluates the integration of relevant planetary health topics into the medical school curriculum.
-Today's medical students will be on the frontlines of tackling the health effects of climate change.
-Therefore, it is critical that medical students are trained to understand the health effects of climate change, as well as planetary health more broadly.
+Today's medical students will be on the frontlines of tackling the health effects of climate and other environmental changes.
+Therefore, it is critical that medical students are trained to understand the health effects of these changes, as well as planetary health issues and principles more broadly.
 Topics like the changing geography of vector-borne diseases, the health consequences of air pollution, environmental health inequities, and disaster response principles must be part of every medical school's core curriculum.